UCSB-TDS/CS291D-20Fall/notes/readme.md

 ## Submitting Your Lecture Note
 You need to submit a `.tex` source code.
-Place your `.tex` file in `note` folder.
+Place your `.tex` file in `notes` folder.
 Commit it to your forked repo.
 Then, create a pull request to this repo:
 [instructions](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 The submission time will be calculated using the last edit time of the pull request.

 ## Copyrights